How Much Do Full Service Movers Cost?

 You should hire a full-service mover when you:

 - When you are pregnant.
 You should not put yourself and your new baby at risk to move.
 Let the movers handle everything.
+Read our article for more tips on moving while pregnant.

 - When you are older.
 You may not have the strength to complete the move, and you should not put your health at risk.
 It is very easy to get hurt while moving because most of the items in your house are heavier and bulkier than you thought.